-We employ ENM to a unique system containing seven selfing/outcrossing sister species pairs in the genera Collinsia and Tonella (Plantaginaceae).
+I employ SDM to a unique system containing seven selfing/outcrossing sister species pairs in the genera Collinsia and Tonella (Plantaginaceae).
 Selfing species are generally considered to be derived from outcrossers and in these genera, phylogenetic analyses support this hypothesis (Baldwin et al. 2011).
-Replicate selfing-outcrossing sister pairs allow us to explore the implications of the independent evolution of selfing on niche breadth, controlling for divergence time within a pair.
-We consider three possibilities.
+Replicate selfing-outcrossing sister pairs allowing for exploration of the implications of the independent evolution of selfing on niche breadth, controlling for divergence time within a pair.
+I consider three possibilities.
 First, over long timescales, niches of sister species pairs may become increasingly diverged if selfing both increases the likelihood of colonization success and local adaptation, resulting in selfers with wider niche breadths than outcrossers.
 Alternatively, outcrossing sister species may have greater niche breadths, due to higher genetic variation and potentially a greater capacity for local adaptation.
-Finally, we cannot assume that their outcrossing sisters’ niches are closer to the ancestral one, even though selfing species are typically expected to have evolved from an outcrossing ancestor.
+Finally, I cannot assume that their outcrossing sisters’ niches are closer to the ancestral one, even though selfing species are typically expected to have evolved from an outcrossing ancestor.
 Sister species, by definition, have diverged for an equal amount of time.
-Therefore, we might predict that both sister species may have shifted their niches in various ways, yielding no consistent pattern between selfers or outcrossers.
-Therefore, we address the following specific questions: 1) Over long timescales, do niche characteristics between selfers and outcrossers emerge such that selfing and outcrossing sister species express significant niche divergence?
+Therefore, I predict that both sister species may have shifted their niches in various ways, yielding no consistent pattern between selfers or outcrossers.
+Therefore, I address the following specific questions: 1) Over long timescales, do niche characteristics between selfers and outcrossers emerge such that selfing and outcrossing sister species express significant niche divergence?
 2) Have their niches diverged with respect to distinct environmental variables?
 3) Do selfing sister species have wider niche breadths than their outcrossing sisters?
 4) Is there a relationship between niche overlap and divergence time?

 Methods